 One day I met a boy who came to our GS SCORE institute.
 He was hard working, meticulous, confident and clueless.
 “Sir”, boy said “please help me as I want to prepare for UPSC but unable to get clear idea about this examination as I am finding myself not very much comfortable with the changing requirements of UPSC.

 Aspirants, when they begin IAS preparation, are generally confused.
 They are unsure about how to start, and what to study.
-IAS/IPS aspirants have numerous queries in their mind regarding exam eligibility, exam dates etc. Many are not sure if coaching is essential or not.
+UPSC aspirants have numerous queries in their mind regarding UPSC exam eligibility, exam dates etc. Many are not sure if coaching is essential or not.
 Their worries are not unfounded.

 Misguidance can cost any aspirant a lot of time and money.
 Many coaching institutes are unsure how to properly guide aspirants as per the latest requirements of UPSC.
 There are coaching institutes which charge hefty fees but provide poor service and low-quality study materials.
 Whether you are a beginner in the arena of UPSC Civil Services Exam preparation or an experienced candidate, knowledge about the changing requirements of the UPSC is essential for success.
 This post covers the necessary things you should know for becoming well verse with the changing pattern of UPSC.